libewa/rpi-best-practices/README.md

 ### Install another web browser

 The default web browser application that comes with Raspberry Pi OS is Chromium, a stripped-down, open-source version of Google Chrome.
 It takes forever to start up and pressures you into using a Google Account.
-While your favorite web browser might offer a Linux download (no, Microsoft Edge (Chromium) fans, you don't even need to ask), a good choice is [Mozilla Firefox].
+While your favorite web browser might offer a Linux download (no, Microsoft Edge (Chromium) fans, you don't even need to ask), a good choice is Mozilla Firefox.

-Firefox ESR is available on APT, while Rapid Release versions, which update every six weeks are not.
+Firefox ESR is available on APT, while Rapid Release versions, which update every six weeks, are not.
 These can be installed using Pi-Apps.
 It is also available from Flatpak, and, by extension (great pun), GNOME Software.

 ### Install an E-Mail program